check-spelling-sandbox/Azure-Sentinel/Playbooks/Zscaler/Get-Sandbox-Report-For-Hash/readme.md

 You can choose to deploy one ore more playbooks.

 1. Deploy a playbook by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
+This will take you to deploying an ARM Template wizard.
 2. Fill in the required parameters:
     * Resource group
     * Region